jacobahtan/smb.io/iot/README.md

-# An IoT SAP Fiori App that connects to CC2650STK Sensor Tag
+# SMB.io // IoT Scenario
 An IoT app that uses bluetooth (BLE) to connect the SensorTag and stream sensor data (Accelerometer, Luxometer, Humidity & Temperature).
 With the sensor data, you can configure your ERP system (SAP Business One / SAP Business ByDesign) to get triggers.